Frequently Asked QuestionsFor vendors and attendees

 What if something happens and I can’t make it?

-If you cancel your booth before August 14th and we are able to secure a replacement from the waiting list, you will be refunded 50% of your booth fee.
-Cancellations after August 14th, will not receive a refund.
-No Exceptions.
+If you cancel your booth with at least three weeks notice and we are able to secure a replacement from the waiting list, you will be refunded 50% of your booth fee.
+Otherwise, your booth fee is non-refundable, no exceptions.

 Do I need to collect Sales Tax?

 You are responsible for registering your small business with the IRS and North Carolina State and collecting sales tax (if applicable) for the items you will be selling.
 When tax time comes around, you will have to remit sales tax on all the items you sold to the state.
 We recommend that you call the North Carolina Department of Revenue for more info.